Studying Multiple Sclerosis in Males May Help Both Genders

 Medical Researchers Discuss Hormones and MS

-The doctor and medical researcher in the video above says that data supports the possible association between testosterone level and MS in males.
+The researcher in the video above says that data supports the possible association between testosterone level and MS in males.
 It's important that people with multiple sclerosis don't take supplemental testosterone without a doctor's advice and without being monitored, however.
 The researcher recommends that a man doesn't take a supplement unless he has another problem known to be caused by low testosterone.
 Testosterone administration can cause side effects, including cardiovascular problems.
 It’s not a suitable treatment for MS in females or for males with a normal testosterone level.
 IL-33 or another substance in the pathway that inhibits Th17 cell development may be, however.

 In the video below, a doctor from the University of Pennsylvania also discusses the link between hormones and multiple sclerosis.
 Like the researcher in the first video, he says that a higher level of testosterone appears to be protective and that estrogen may be pro-inflammatory.
 He points out that although the ratio of women to men with MS is around 3:1 in younger people who get the disease, in people who are older at disease onset the ratio is not as extreme.
 This may be partly because the testosterone level sometimes decreases in a man as he ages, decreasing his protection.
 The fact that the estrogen level decreases in a female after menopause may also play a role.